An Overview of Oil Industry Safety Directorate

 ED (Ops), MKTHO, Mumbai

-5Shri Pankaj Kumar
+5Shri R Girish Kumar

-CGM (LPG-Ops), LPG Marketing, Mumbai
+GM (LPG-Ops), LPG Marketing, Mumbai

-CGM (H,S&E), IOCL Marketing, Mumbai
+ED (H,S&E), Marketing, Mumbai

 Bharat Petroleum Corporation Limited

-7Shri Subramoni Iyer MR
+7Shri Subramoni Iyer M R

 Executive Director, Mumbai Refinery